Vroomfrondal/Fitness-Website/README.md

 # Fitness-Website
 This is a mock-gym website school project teaching the fundamentals of HTML 5, CSS & JS.
-It includes a variety of features including internal/external links, added images, consistent and detailed page styling, and support for mobile, tablet, and desktop devices.
+It includes a variety of features including internal/external links, images, custom fonts, embedded maps, consistent and detailed page styling, and support for mobile, tablet, and desktop devices.

 [Home Page Sample]